Food To Try In Puebla

 It’s quite a rich taste so a little goes a long way.

 Enchiladas Mole Poblano

 By far our favourite food of Puebla was Tacos Arabe.

-They created a pork filled taco which is actually more like a pita bread so ch larger that the normal small tacos.
+They created a pork-filled taco which is actually more like a pita bread so it’s much larger than the normal small tacos.

 The pork is marinated and provides a wonderful filling for the taco.

 The usual accompaniments are available, the all-important limes, salsa, onion and cilantro.

 We loved the taco Arabes so much we pretty much ate some every day during our visit to Puebla.